Keyboard navigation is the first step in making Blockly more accessible. This guide focuses on how to modify keyboard navigation for testing purposes.

 Change the in

-method so that it will skip over any previous connections and go straight to the block.
+method so that it will skip over any previous connections and go straight to the contained block:

 in() {